-A quality ‘shop front for your brand/product’, audited & developed for the Chinese Market.
+A quality ‘shop front for your brand/product’, audited & developed for the Chinese market.

-The optimization of that site on Baidu (China’s Google), it needs to be visible for distributors when they search for information and content on your brand.
+The optimization of that site on Baidu (China’s Google), needs to be visible for distributors when they search for information and content on your brand.
 Serious professionals prioritize a high ranking in the natural search results over PPC.

 Using WeChat as a communication tool for connecting with prospects, it is increasingly a ‘professional network’ for business as well as a social tool.
-For B2B you can send product specifications, contracts, images etc.
+For B2B you can send product specifications, contracts, images, etc.

 Trade Fairs & Exhibitions

-When you feature your brand and products at trade fairs you can include QR codes for prospects to scan that will link them directly your site, WeChat or online content.
+When you feature your brand and products at trade fairs you can include QR codes for prospects to scan that will link them directly to your site, WeChat, or online content.
 This combination of online reputation and branding for the product coupled with using communication tools such as WeChat to establish connections is the first step you need to make before taking the business offline.